Street Trees and Politics

 Thursday 19 and Friday 20 September 2019

-This international conference attempts to highlight these issues from a wide range of perspectives, with speakers including Charles Mynors, Paulina Ramirez, Camilla Allen, James Whitworth, Ian Rotherham, Matthew Flinders, Russell Horsey, Wybe Kuitert, Ross Cameron, John Henneberry, John Miller, Martin Conboy, Sonja Dümpelmann, Paul Elliott, Felicity Stout, Alan Story and Theodore S. Eisenman.
+This international conference attempts to highlight these issues from a wide range of perspectives, with speakers including Charles Mynors, Paulina Ramirez, Nicola Dempsey, James Whitworth, Ian Rotherham, Matthew Flinders, Russell Horsey, Wybe Kuitert, Ross Cameron, John Henneberry, John Miller, Martin Conboy, Sonja Dümpelmann, Paul Elliott, Felicity Stout, Alan Story and Theodore S. Eisenman.

 ‘Trees even in their very roads’: Seventeenth-century perspectives on trees, streets, and politics